 The fiscal 2012 budget included a requirement that, beginning in fiscal 2013, 10% of annual tobacco settlement payments received by the Commonwealth are to be transferred to the State Retiree Benefits Trust Fund, with the amount to be deposited to the State Retiree Benefits Trust Fund to increase by 10% increments annually thereafter until 100% of all payments are transferred to that Fund.
-The fiscal 2013 adhered to this requirement.
-The fiscal 2014 and fiscal 2015 budgets provided that the transfer was to be funded from excess amounts appropriated for debt service.
+The fiscal 2013 and fiscal 2014 budgets have adhered to this requirement, although the fiscal 2014 budget altered the funding sources.
+As a result of this provision \$25 million was deposited in the State Retiree Benefits Trust Fund in fiscal 2013, and \$56.4 million in fiscal 2014.
 See "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Non-Tax Revenues; Tobacco Settlement."